 Your Legal Rights as Someone Who Has Experienced an Assault

-Survivors of sexual assault or rape often feel as though they have lost control over their own life.
+Survivors of sexual assault or rape often feel as though they have lost control over their own lives.
 Knowing your rights can help you regain a sense of control.

 - You have the right to medical treatment.
 The university can provide transportation for medical assistance.